 We are committed to transparent and active engagement with our shareholders to both share our perspectives and obtain valuable insight and feedback from shareholders on matters of mutual interest.
-Our shareholder engagement is a year-round process that may involve our Lead Director, executive management, and members of our investor relations, corporate governance, environmental, and executive compensation teams.
+Our shareholder engagement is a year-round process that may involve our Chairman, Lead Director, executive management, and members of our investor relations, corporate governance, environmental, and executive compensation teams.
 Throughout the year, we meet with institutional investors and analysts to inform and share our perspectives and to solicit their feedback on our performance.
 This includes participation in investor and industry conferences and other group and one-on-one meetings throughout the year.
 We also engage with the corporate governance teams of our major shareholders, through conference calls that occur during and outside of the proxy season.
-In FY 2020, in part to promote engagement with the corporate governance teams of certain institutional investors, we invited nine of our top shareholders representing over 52% of the company's outstanding common stock to engage with our Lead Director and certain members of management on various strategic and other matters, including company performance and strategy, Board composition and refreshment, corporate governance practices, environmental and sustainability oversight and performance, and executive compensation.
-For further discussion of our shareholder engagement on executive compensation matters, please see Shareholder Engagement and Say-on-Pay Vote on page 34.
+In FY 2021, we invited nine of our top shareholders representing over 50% of the company's outstanding common stock to engage with our Lead Director and certain members of management on various strategic and other matters, including company strategy and performance, the company's response to the COVID-19 pandemic, Board diversity and refreshment, executive compensation, human capital management, sustainability oversight and performance, and corporate governance practices.
+Feedback the Company receives from shareholders is regularly reported to the Board and its committees, as appropriate, and informs the Board's deliberations on the company's strategy, operations, governance practices, executive compensation program, and oversight of sustainability initiatives.
+For further discussion of our shareholder engagement on executive compensation matters, please see Shareholder Engagement and Say-on-Pay Vote on page